-- 3.14 Supplementary Planning Documents (SPDs) provide additional information to, and support the policies of, the Development Plan.
-They assist with the interpretation and implementation of policies. - 3.15 When making a decision on a planning application, an SPD is taken as a material consideration.
+- 3.12 Supplementary planning documents (SPDs) build upon and provide more detailed advice or guidance on policies in an adopted development plan.
+They assist with the interpretation and implementation of policies. - 3.13 When making a decision on a planning application, an SPD is taken as a material consideration.
 The weight given to SPDs is significant as they have been prepared in full consultation with the public and approved for development management purposes by the Council.